ValorNaram/headupcommands/README.md

 ### login

+Opens the login url to a website, initiates a SSH connection or connects to a remote file system via sftp depending on the context you provide.

 `login` and `remote` share the same codebase.

 The `login` command works hand in hand with the [_standard unix password manager_](https://www.passwordstore.org/).
 It looks at your password store by utilizing `pass` which handles the store to find the name of the password entry you requested.
 Once found it will decrypt it and open the login url referenced there in firefox.

 **Your story:** You have your GitHub credentials in your password store and the firefox addon "PassFF" installed (in firefox) and want to log in to Github to do good software coding stuff.
 And you're tired opening firefox and going to GitHub login page on your own.
 Glad that you installed the scripts here into your `PATH` and so you just do ALT+Space to open krunner and you type in `login github`.
 Magically but not surprisingly you will be prompted for your password store certificate password and if you enter it correctly then firefox will open with the GitHub login url in the address bar.
 If you now have `PassFF` firefox addon configured properly and only one login for this site then it should fill in the credentials on its own, hit the login button to log you finally in to do you a favor.

+**Your second story:** You're an admin of thousand and one night servers and sick remembering the ssh commands to access each as you please or need.
+But you are a good admin and therefore stored each ssh command in an pgp file on its own.
+Glad that you installed the scripts here into your `PATH` and so you just do ALT+Space to open krunner and you type in `login personalserver` and say krunner that it should open you a terminal so you can interact with it.
+Magically but not surprisingly you will be prompted for your password store certificate password and if you enter it correctly then it opens the terminal displaying the ssh command it is going to execute.
+Now SSH does it usual job you love it for.
+The same applies also to sftp connections.

 #### Syntax